 MANAGEMENT PRINCIPLE OPERATING ACTION OBSERVING/MEASURING Establish as many paddocks as possible: Eight paddocks provide rest 87 percent of the time.
 Any increase shows a benefit, but more paddocks make greater stocking density possible as soil health improves.
 Electric fencing that includes low-impedance energizers and single polywire with temporary step-in posts works for internal divisions and can work externally as well for short-term grazing on corn stalks or annuals.
-Semipermanent fencing is less costly than perimeter fencing with wood posts.
+Semi- permanent fencing is less costly than perimeter fencing with wood posts.
 Various measures of soil health include organic matter, aggregate stability and the Haney Soil Health Test.
 Increase stocking density to at least 10,000 lbs./acre.
 Significant improvements come as stocking density increases above 250,000 lbs./acre, according to grazing expert Allen Williams of the Pasture Project.
 Temporary paddocks achieve the desired stocking density that utilizes available grass, while leaving enough residual material to promote recovery.
 Portable watering systems placed near a paddock enable cattle to drink individually and avoid erosion and compaction.
 An NRCS grazing stick can help you estimate the forage available per acre to determine paddock sizes at a given time of year.
 Observe changes in stand species composition and density (poor, good or excellent) over time.
 "I know I have the density right when cattle enter a new paddock and immediately put their heads down and eat instead of walking the perimeter," says western Minnesota beef grazier Terry VanDerPol.
 Shorten grazing time.
 The grazing period should end before regrowth begins for a given pasture mix.
 Moving cattle at least every four days is beneficial.
 Keep a minimum height of 3-5 inches for cool season grasses and legumes, or 6-8 inches for warm season pastures.
 Defoliating more than 80 percent of leaf area stops root growth.
 Experienced graziers can set up paddocks in a few hours.
 Most moves take only a few minutes once cattle are trained.
 Observe leaf area.
 Leaving more leaf area enables the plant to continue to produce enough carbohydrates to start re-growing and keep roots growing.
 Allow adequate rest for pasture plants.
-Allowing pasture plants to recover for as long as needed is crucial. re plants.
-Allowing heat, rainfall and growth rates of forage species.
-Rest periods are
+Allowing pasture plants to recover for as long as needed is crucial.
+The rest period depends on soils, heat, rainfall and growth rates of forage species.
+Rest periods are longer for cool season pastures when temperatures are highest in late summer.
+Rest periods are longer for warm season pastures when it is cool earlier in the summer and again in autumn.
+Look for growing points.
+The period also depends on the active leaf area remaining following the last grazing period.